 Finviz’s feature set includes both fundamentals and technical indicators.
 That means it does cater to a large audience.

-Furthermore, novice investors might use it to track their portfolio and check the news on their favourite stocks.
+Furthermore, novice investors might use it to track their portfolios and check the news on their favorite stocks.

 As per Finviz’s page, the tool is also used by professional investment bankers at reputable institutions such as Bank of America and Goldman Sachs, among others.